The HIstory of Proportional Reading

 In the mid 80's Mr. Adams wrote a structured phonetics course to help his then young daughter and other people learn to read.
 Joe Forest helped him with technical implementation of this course, embodying it in an actual computer operating system, which Joe wrote.
 John's twin brother, Frank H. Adams, acted as a sounding board and was in charge of finances and fund raising, providing John for many years with the basic financial independence necessary for creative integrity.
 The course John wrote was very successful.
 However, the world was then fighting between Apple and PC, and there was not any room for a third operating system.
 Furthermore, structured phonetics can only go partway towards solving most reading problems, and many people simply find the approach too boring to do.
 Finally, this approach had a fixed text and did not help a person read any text they wanted to load in.

 By 1990 Mr. Adams saw that he could finish his dream of building a tool to process any text in a way that would enable troubled readers to read at grade level, fast and well, and also help average and good readers become excellent readers.
-For the last nineteen years he has focused his creative energy on solving reading issues with this new technology.
+For the last twenty-five years he has focused his creative energy on solving reading issues with this new technology.
 Proportional Reading is the name for this new approach and the software Mr. Adams wrote to empower students to do these things.

-Mr. Adams has worked with over 19,000 students and adults and helped almost every one of them.
+Mr. Adams has worked with over 21,000 students and adults and helped almost every one of them.
 When he found a problem he could not solve, he created a new tool to solve it.
 Sometimes this took a few years, but it always happened.
 After thousands of such improvements his software program was able to help a number of individuals.

 Mr. Adams has spoken nationally and regionally at a number of conferences and has worked with a number of schools in the U.S.A.
 He was flown to Washington, DC to receive the national award for helping Dyslexics.
 He has also been invited frequently to other countries as a reading consultant, most notably Canada, Ireland, Northern Ireland and Czechoslovakia.